a-moreira/Koan/README.md

 ### Steps
-First, update the path to your directory in `gnome-terminal.desktop`
+First, set the correct path to `koans.sh` in the third line of `gnome-terminal.desktop` file

 Then:
 ```